plan44/p44-xx-open/README.md

         port = [80]
         txt = ["path=/index.html"]
     ```

-- If you have access to your LAN's DHCP server's client list, you'll see the device there
-- On Windows, it should be visible in the network environment, as it uses `u2npnd` to advertise itself via UPnP.
+- On Windows, the P44-XX-DIY should be visible in the network environment, as it uses `u2npnd` to advertise itself via UPnP.
+- As a fallback when everything else fails, and you have access to your LAN's DHCP server's client list - you'll learn the IP from there.
+- And finally, you can use the console (see below) to login and type `ip addr`.

 ### Logging into the webUI
 - The webui has a http auth login, which is set to user and password both `p44lcadmin` by default. **It is strongly recommended to set your own webUI password as one of the first actions!** There is a button in the WebUI for doing that.